blinklabs-io/docs/src/content/docs/guides/bursa/003-commands.md

 description: Bursa Command Line Guide.
 ---

 We can now use the command line to create a Cardano wallet and output all the files we will need to manage the wallet.
 We can also start the API and access the API Swagger documentation.

-Bursa can also be used to generate hashes, keys, including keys and certificates need to run a Cardano stake pool.
+Bursa can also be used to generate multi-signature scripts, hashes, keys, including keys and certificates need to run a Cardano stake pool.

-There are currently 7 categories of commands that Bursa can run:
+There are currently 7 categories of commands that Bursa can run which makes it a power tool for Cardano users.

+> **Bursa Command Categories**
-1. [wallet](#wallet) &nbsp; - Commands for generating wallet and the files needed to manage a Cardano wallet
+> 1. [wallet](#wallet) &nbsp; - Commands for generating wallet and the files needed to manage a Cardano wallet
-2. [api](#api)  &emsp;&nbsp;&nbsp; - Commands for running API
+> 2. [api](#api)  &emsp;&nbsp;&nbsp; - Commands for running API
-3. [cert](#cert)   &emsp;&nbsp; - Commands for generating various Cardano certificates
+> 3. [cert](#cert)   &emsp;&nbsp; - Commands for generating various Cardano certificates
-4. [hash](#hash)  &nbsp;&nbsp;&nbsp; - Commands for generating cryptographic hashes used in Cardano
+> 4. [hash](#hash)  &nbsp;&nbsp;&nbsp; - Commands for generating cryptographic hashes used in Cardano
-5. [script](#script) &nbsp;&nbsp; - Commands for multi-signature operations
+> 5. [script](#script) &nbsp;&nbsp; - Commands for multi-signature operations
-6. [address](#address) - Commands for working with Cardano addresses
+> 6. [address](#address) - Commands for working with Cardano addresses
-7. [key](#key)  &emsp;&nbsp;&nbsp; - Commands for deriving individual keys from a mnemonic
+> 7. [key](#key)  &emsp;&nbsp;&nbsp; - Commands for deriving individual keys from a mnemonic

 ***

 <a name="wallet"></a>

-## Use Command Line to Create Wallet and Output Wallet Files
+## Use Command Line to Create a Wallet and Output Wallet Files

 We can use the command line to create a wallet and output all the files we will need to manage our Cardano wallet.